 How do you treat Melasma?

-A specific laser wavelength has been very successful at removing melasma pigmentation.
-Laser treatments are often spaced two to four weeks apart.
-We like to use a healing low level light therapy laser following our Q switched melasma facial to help in the healing of the skin.
+Specific laser wavelengths has been very successful at removing melasma pigmentation.
+Our protocol actually uses 5 different applications to collapse the deeper vessels and to break up the pigment.
+A combination of Pico, Photo-Thermal, Non-Ablative fractional and Q -switched lasers are used.
+Laser treatments are often spaced four weeks apart.
+We like to use a healing low level light laser therapy following our Pico Plus laser melasma facial to help in the healing of the skin.

 Does the treatment hurt?

 Common in many laser dermatological treatments, some temporary irritation and mild swelling in the treated areas can occur.
-Pain is generally mild due to the low energy use of the Q switched YAG laser and the application of our patent pending low level laser treatment protocol using healing light therapy to minimise pain further.
+Pain is generally tolerated due to the low energy use of the laser however numbing cream might be required for some.
 A light snap sound will be heard and a mild sensation similar to an elastic band flicked on the skin during the procedure.
-While the treatment uses low laser energy, it is high enough to break up the pigment sufficiently without heating the skin.
+While the treatment uses low laser energy, it is high enough to break up the pigment sufficiently without heating the skin excessively.

 What to expect